Suriiya-M/Suriiya-M/README.md

 🚀 Passionate software developer with a focus on building dynamic web applications.
 Proficient in Java, Python, PHP, MySQL, and front-end technologies like HTML, CSS, and JavaScript.

 🎓 Recent B.Sc.
 (Computer Science) graduate with hands-on experience in developing scalable web applications.
-Currently working on a web-based inventory management system using Spring Boot.

 💼 Eager to contribute to open-source projects and collaborate on innovative web development solutions.